joshuar/go-hass-agent/docs/development/sensors.md

 You can create as many sensors as you require.

-Create a `chan tracker.Sensor` and return this from the updater function.
+Create a `chan sensor.Sensor` and return this from the updater function.
 Then, whenever you have a sensor update, send it via the created channel.

 As mentioned you should respect/expect cancellation of the context received as a